TheLakeMan/Hyperion/examples/image_recognition/README.md

 ## Building the Example

-To build the image recognition example, ensure the `BUILD_EXAMPLES` option is set to `ON` when configuring TinyAI:
+To build the image recognition example, ensure the `BUILD_EXAMPLES` option is set to `ON` when configuring Hyperion:

 ```bash
 mkdir build && cd build